microsoft/PowerApps-TestEngine/src/docs/content/learning/technical/09-simulating-dataverse.md

 1. Simulate a Query Response with Sample Data.
 When the Power App queries all accounts, respond with sample data:

     ```powerfx
-    Experimental.SimulateDataverse({Action: "query", Entity: "accounts", Then: Table({accountid: "a1234567-1111-2222-3333-44445555666", name: "Test"}) })
+    Preview.SimulateDataverse({Action: "query", Entity: "accounts", Then: Table({accountid: "a1234567-1111-2222-3333-44445555666", name: "Test"}) })
     ```

 2. Simulate a Query with Specific Conditions.
 When a request is made with an account query name of "Other", return no results:

     ```powerfx
-    Experimental.SimulateDataverse({Action: "query", Entity: "accounts", When: {Name: "Other"}, Then: Table()})
+    Preview.SimulateDataverse({Action: "query", Entity: "accounts", When: {Name: "Other"}, Then: Table()})
     ```

 ## Why This Function is Useful

-The Experimental.SimulateDataverse function is useful because it allows developers and makers to:
+The Preview.SimulateDataverse function is useful because it allows developers and makers to:

 - Test and Debug: Simulate different scenarios and responses without affecting live data, making it easier to test and debug applications.
 - Predictable Results: Create controlled and predictable responses, which is essential for automated testing and ensuring consistent behavior.